-That the inhabitants of the earth lived vegetarian since their beginning, reads thus in the creation report of the Bible (Genesis, 1.29).
-Many myths and stories of other peoples testify that at the beginning of our time people did not eat meat.
-Even if these narratives can not be proved, it is at least a fact that humans have always lived meatlessly for the most part - to this day only the welthy could afford regular meat consumption.
+The inhabitants of the earth were vegetarian since the very beginning, according to the creation story in the Bible (Genesis, 1.29).
+Many myths and stories from various peoples testify that early in our evolution, people did not eat meat.
+Even if these narratives cannot be proven, it is at least certain that humans have lived without eating meat most of the time - to this day only the wealthy could afford regular meat consumption.

 Religion as origin

-Evidently the earliest traces of a vegetarian movement come from India, which emerged from the 8th century BC from a predecessor of Hinduism.
-Even today, most people in India live according to Hindu principles - and many of them vegetarian.
+The earliest traces of the vegetarian movement come from India, which emerged in the 8th century BC from a predecessor of Hinduism.
+Even today, most people in India live according to Hindu principles - and many of them are vegetarian.

 Origin in Europe